A Hitchhiker's Guide to Automatic Differentiation: The Reverse Mode of AD

 We summarize: \begin{theorem} By the above, given $\mathbf{c} \in X \subset \R^n$ and $\mathbf{\overset{\leftharpoonup}{y}} \in \R^{1 \times m}$, the evaluation of $\mathbf{\overset{\leftharpoonup}{y}} \cdot J_f(\mathbf{c})$ for an automatically differentiable function $f: X \to \R^m$ can be achieved by computing the vectors $\mathbf{\mathbf{v}}^{[0]},...,\mathbf{\mathbf{v}}^{[\mu]}$ and $\mathbf{\overline{v}}^{[\mu]},...,\mathbf{\overline{v}}^{[0]}$, where the computation of each $\mathbf{\overline{v}}^{[i-1]}$ is effectively the computation of the real numbers

 \end{theorem}

-Comparing the complexity of Reverse AD with the one of symbolic differentiation for the examples given in Section \ref{section comparison FAD with symbolic} gives the same result as the comparison of Forward AD with symbolic differentiation.
+Comparing the complexity of Reverse AD with the one of symbolic differentiation for the examples given in Section \ref{section comparison FAD with symbolic} gives similar results as the comparison of Forward AD with symbolic differentiation.
 (See, for example, Figure \ref{second graph} for the case of a composition of $3$ uni-variate functions.)

 \textbf{Acknowledgements:} I like to thank Felix Filozov for his advice and his help with the code in Figure \ref{Figure Haskell code Dual}, At{\i}l{\i}m G\"{u}ne\c{s} Baydin for his advice and his help with the code in Figure \ref{Figure Fsharp Reverse} and Barak Pearlmutter for general valuable advice.
 I am further very thankful to the anonymous referees for valuable criticism and suggestions which led to a significant improvement of this paper. \ \\